 But, fear not.
 There are plenty of things we can do as conscious consumers and parents to minimize environmental and health risks.
 Read on to find out the best practices for washing your kids’ clothes so that they stay soft, get really clean, last long and keep your baby safe.

 As much as we love our little cuties, we have to admit that they can drool, spit-up, spill, and poop themselves through a lot of clothes, pajamas, and bedding!
-As parents, we have seen it all and are used to it but we still have high hopes that when we pull that shirt or footie out of the dryer or take it off the line, it will actually be clean, soft, and the same color.
+As parents, we have seen it all and are used to it but we still have high hopes that when we pull that shirt or footie out of the dryer or take it off the line, it will actually be clean, soft and the same color.

 So as a reminder …

 The average non-energy efficient washing machine uses 29-45 gallons of water per load while most high-efficiency washers use only 15-30 gallons.
 Washing machines are the highest consumer of water in the house after the toilet so if you can, invest in star energy certified washers and dryers.
 These appliances use less water and will save you money on your energy bill.
-Washing machines are typically used by many households and can be safely used for laundering babies’ clothes.

 Set your washer to “gentle cycle” and use cold water as much as possible.
 Use a mild, scent-free laundry powder.
 Be sure to avoid using products that contain harsh alkaline-heavy detergents, softeners, stain removers, dyes or perfumes as well as chlorine bleach.
 Not only are these chemical compounds tough on the environment and our health but they are also hard on cotton fibers and will reduce the materials’ softness and fade the coloring faster.